 - On the practice tests, GIAC will tell you the correct answer of every question you get wrong (and why it more correct than the option you selected).
 You will not have a great deal of time to read and consider this.
 If the provided answer is confusing and you’re in a time crunch, take careful notes on what topics you got wrong (and why) to study later!
 (Keep in mind that GIAC policy prohibits sharing test questions and answers with other people.)

 - GIAC will also give you a 1-5 star score on each topic in the books when you’re done with the test.
 If you’re getting 2 or less stars on a section, you definitely need to re-read it and check the quality of your indexing.

 - Keep track on the first test of what you have to Google or can’t find, and make sure you add it to your index or cheat sheets.

 - At the end you will get a realistic percentile score.
 The passing score varies by exam, but is normally around 70%.
 I’m not sure exactly what the tolerance is, but expect your score to vary around 5% between the assorted practice tests and exam.
 So if you’re at say, a 73%, you’re going to want to consider studying quite a bit more before taking the second and final practice test.

-I don’t take two practice tests in one day.
+I don’t ever take two practice tests in one day.
 I fix my index up, study sections I am weak on, and sleep on it.

 The second practice test, I have a better idea what to expect.
-I treat it like the actual exam.
+I treat it like the actual exam rules.
 No digital resources, just what I have printed out and my books.
 I take my time and look up anything I am not certain about in my books.
 I do continue to take a few notes when something really eludes me.

 Hopefully at this point my score is pretty good.
 I make some final tweaks before getting another night’s rest and taking the exam at the testing center.